pymor/pymor/README.md

 which will require that the [git](https://git-scm.com/) version control system is installed on your system.

-From time to time, the master branch of pyMOR undergoes major changes and things might break (this is usually announced in our [discussion forum](https://github.com/pymor/pymor/discussions)), so you might prefer to install pyMOR from the current release branch:
+From time to time, the main branch of pyMOR undergoes major changes and things might break (this is usually announced in our [discussion forum](https://github.com/pymor/pymor/discussions)), so you might prefer to install pyMOR from the current release branch: